pyrosm/pyrosm/README.md

  - read street networks (separately for driving, cycling, walking and all-combined)
  - read buildings from PBF
  - read Points of Interest (POI) from PBF
+ - read landuse from PBF
+ - read "natural" from PBF
  - filter data based on bounding box
  - apply custom criteria with buildings and POIs to filter the data
     - e.g. keeping only specific type of buildings can be done by applying a filter: `{'building': ['residential', 'retail']}`